yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ### Using containers with nextflow *via* profiles

 We often need to add some other attributes besides a container flag as mentioned above.
 This is accomplished using *profiles*.
 A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution.
-When a workflow script is launched, Nextflow first looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
+When a workflow script is launched, Nextflow first looks for a file named `nextflow.config` in the current directory and in the workflow (or script base) directory (if different from current directory).
 Finally, it checks for the file $HOME/.nextflow/config.
 Configuration files can contain the definition of one or more profiles.

 Example profiles are shown below: